MoBiodiv/beta_concept/README.md

 The R code for the simulations and case study was created by Shane A. Blowes and edited by Daniel McGlinn.

+This code uses the R package `mobr` v3.0.1.

 ## Workflow
 ### Figure 3
 `Rscript('./scripts/non-spatial-vs-spatial-beta-diversity.R')`